adulau/threat-intelligence.eu/methodologies.md

 It is widely used to:

 - Assess security risks based on known adversary behavior
 - Plan and prioritize defensive improvements
 - Validate the effectiveness of security controls

-- MISP includes the full ATT&CK dataset as a [galaxy](https://www.misp-project.org/galaxy.html).
+- MISP includes the full ATT&CK dataset as a [galaxy](https://www.misp-project.org/galaxy.html) also easily searchable at [https://misp-galaxy.org/](https://misp-galaxy.org/).

 ---